babelfish-for-postgresql/babelfish_project_website/_internals/postgresql-hooks.md

 typedef void (*pltsql_identity_datatype_hook_type) (ParseState *pstate,
 ```

-This hook is invoked when the server needs to manage the data type of identity columns (relevant to T-SQL).
+This hook is invoked when the server needs to manage the data type of identity columns.

 ### Control column definitions